hyperledger/indy-hipe/text/attachments/README.md

 [summary]: #summary

-Explains the three canonical ways to associate data with an agent message.
+Explains the three canonical ways to attach data to an agent message.

 ## Motivation